Home Warranty for Old Homes: Coverage, Limitations & Best Options

 3. The tech assesses the issue.
 If it's determined to be a pre-existing or maintenance-related problem, the claim may be denied.

 4. Repair or replacement is authorized, subject to your plan's coverage cap.
 Payouts for older systems may fall short of actual replacement cost.
-For example, if a full HVAC replacement costs $9,000 and your AHS limit is $5,000, you pay the $4,000 difference plus your service fee.
+A full HVAC system replacement in the U.S. typically costs $7,000 to $16,000 installed in 2026, with a national average around $11,500 to $13,500 for a standard central air conditioner and furnace combo in a 2,000 to 2,500 square foot home, and HVAC prices have risen 15 to 20% since 2023, largely due to the A2L refrigerant transition.
+If your AHS limit is $5,000, you pay the difference plus your service fee.

-5. You pay the service fee, which in 2026 typically ranges from $75 to $150 per visit, regardless of outcome.
+5. You pay the service fee, which in 2026 averages about $108 per visit, with a typical range of $75 to $150 depending on the provider and plan.

 Pincher's Pro Tip